Pat Speer’s Leukemia Blog

 The next day my cough took a turn for the worse, and I started coughing stuff up.
 I believe it was also on this day that they dug some bone out from my hip and confirmed the worst—that I had AML.
 Leukemia.
 In the meantime the number of transfusions and blood samples had led my arms to resemble pin cushions.

 And then things got worse.
-One nurse failed to properly tie off my left elbow after the removal of an IV and I woke up in a puddle of blood stretching from my shoulder to my waist.
+One nurse failed to properly tie off my left elbow after the removal of an IV and I woke up in a pool of blood stretching from my shoulder to my waist.
 And then another tied off a blood draw just below my left wrist bone, thereby crushing and tearing the tendons below.
 Now no one wants to believe this but it’s true.
 I’d injured the wrist roughly 10 years before by sleeping with my head on the wrist.
 And I’d lost the use of my hand for months and months.
 Now here I am again with but one good hand.

 I think it was around this time that someone came to my room with a portable machine that scanned my lungs.
 I then had a visit from a doctor who felt certain my illness was not random and that I’d been exposed to a toxic chemical.
 I later came to believe he was right as I had worked seven years in a once-toxic building which had supposedly been cleaned up, but apparently was not.